amysy07/studentsite/README.md

 # studentsite

-This is my student site for all of my NMA classes.
+This is my student site for all of my New Media Arts classes.